open-contracting-extensions/ocds_extendsContractID_extension/README.md

 In these cases, the `extendsContractID` field can be used to identify that a given entry in the `contracts` array should be understood as related to a previous contract.

-## Notes

-Use this extension **only** in cases where there is a substantive **new contract** signed as the extension of a previous contract.
-In most cases, an update to the value or duration of a contract should be modelled as an amendment within a single entry in the contracts array.
+Use this extension **only if** there is a substantive new contract signed as the extension of a previous contract.
+In most cases, an update to the value or duration of a contract should be modelled as an amendment within a single entry in the `contracts` array.

 ## Example